Update: ‘MG4 EV Extended Range (Range variant)’ section updated.

 Performance & Range

-In the UK, the MG4 EV is available in Standard Range and Long Range single-motor RWD variants.
+In the UK, the MG4 EV is available in two more variants in addition to Extended Range and XPower: Standard Range and Long Range.
 The Standard Range variant’s motor generates 125 kW (168 hp) and 184 lb.-ft. of torque, while the Long Range variant’s motor produces 150 kW (201 hp) and 184 lb.-ft. of torque.
 The former has a 50.8 kWh battery pack that delivers a WLTP range of 218 miles, while the latter has a 61.7 kWh battery that returns a WLTP range of up to 281 miles.

-The MG4 EV can accelerate from 0-62 mph in 7.5 seconds (Standard Range)/7.7 seconds (Long Range) and achieve a top speed of 100 mph.
+The MG4 EV can accelerate from 0-62 mph in 7.7 seconds (Standard Range)/7.9 seconds (Long Range) and achieve a top speed of 100 mph.
 We have mentioned the charging times and other specifications in a table at the end of this section.

 DP-EPS